A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

-Next, we need to establish that the mean critic update is Lipschitz.
+Next, we need to establish that the mean of the critic update is Lipschitz.
 This is done in the following lemma.
-We remind the reader that $g(\theta, \omega)$ is defined in Eq.~\eqref{eq:gdef}. \begin{lemma} For all $\theta, \omega_1, \omega_2$, we have that for some $L_g < \infty$. \end{lemma}
+We remind the reader that $g(\theta, \omega)$ is defined in Eq.~\eqref{eq:gdef}. \begin{lemma}[\ao{Lipschitz-ness of actor update}] For all $\theta, \omega_1, \omega_2$, we have that for some $L_g < \infty$. \end{lemma}

 \begin{proof} Indeed, However, a convex combination of a collection of vectors has norm upper bounded by the largest of the norms of these vectors, so that

 \end{proof}

 The following is a technical lemma which will be useful for us.